 - the date when payment is due

-The freeholder can take legal action against you for not paying ground rent.
+The freeholder can take legal action if you don't pay your ground rent.

 The freeholder can apply for a court order to:

 - get possession of the property – this is called forfeiture action

 There will be a court hearing if the freeholder is bringing forfeiture action.